jason-p-pickering/dhis2RIntegration/index.md

 ---

-## Summary of data extraction and manipluation with R
+## Summary of data extraction and manipulation with R

 * Many many more examples are possible
 * R can get data from DHIS2 in a number of ways
   * Directly from the database